agouch/SWE-6733---Outdora/README.md

   - Algorithm returns accurate matches
   - Successfully displays match feedback when the users match each other
 - **Estimated in Story Points:** 8
+- **Rationale**: The Matching Algorithm user story, estimated at 8 story points, focuses on developing an algorithm to provide users with accurate and relevant match suggestions based on their specified preferences.
+This includes considerations such as adventure, skills, and behaviors within a defined distance range, ensuring that the algorithm effectively matches users who mutually align.

 ### Social Media